Eric3939/linear_motif/README.md

 The second gpickel file contains all the human PPIs in BioGRID, their number of citations and throughput are annotated.

 ### Step 3 - Running models
 There are a few ways to run our algorithm.
-You can either run it on one single LMBD protein network, or on all the LMBD protein networks in BioGRID.
+You can either run it on one single LMBD protein network, or on all the LMBD protein networks in BioGRID.<br>
 **1) Single LMBD protein network with proteins we identified in BioGRID**
 ```sh
 cd script/